-With the help of Aspen University’s Assistant Dean of Nursing, Dr. Marcos Gayol, we break down the important differences between public health nurses vs community health nurses.
+With the help of Aspen University’s Dean of Nursing, Dr. Marcos Gayol, we break down the important differences between public health nurses vs community health nurses.

 History of Public Health Nursing

 Public health nursing began in the mid-1800s in England when Florence Nightingale trained nurses in the district nursing concept.
 Nurses were assigned and responsible for the health of the people in specific London neighborhoods.
 These nurses helped improve patient health by providing community channels and information on topics like sanitation and education.

 This model of nursing popped up in the U.S. in New York City in 1877.
 Around this time, Lillian Wald — who coined the phrase “public health nurse” — emerged as a leader in the field.
 She realized that sickness found in the home originated as societal problems and directed nursing efforts toward employment, sanitation, and education.

 Ward served as the first president of the National Organization of Public Health Nurses, formed in 1912.
 In 1913, the first public health nurse for the U.S. Public Health Service was appointed.

 The United States has improved population health through public health intervention and quality clinical care.
 As a result, life expectancy rose to 78.8 in 2015, a decade longer than in 1950.
 However, racial, cultural, and economic disparities persist across many health outcomes and conditions.
 A lot of these challenges require community-based intervention.